 Achieving a rapid transition from the “displacement condition” (in the water) to the “planing condition” (on the water) has been a crucial design challenge, because the lake of first choice – Coniston Water, with a usable length of a little over five miles – offers a sufficient but not generous course distance, and hull shapes optimised for ultra-high speeds are not usually conducive to making the displacement-to-planing transition rapidly, so a carefully-balanced design compromise has been necessary to avoid the problem of wasting precious lake distance ploughing along at low speed prior to achieving planing.

 With a considerable number of objectives already achieved, work continues apace.
 There is much still to do, but progress and experience is being accumulated at every stage.
 Initial trials on water, at a location yet to be decided, will have the primary intention of proving the craft’s planing capability and collecting test data.
 The ultimate aim is to make a record challenge on Coniston, in the Lake District in north-west England, subject to gaining the necessary approvals.

 Structural design work and construction are the team’s ongoing preoccupations.
 Efforts are also continuing to advance the development of Quicksilver’s on-board systems.
 At present, the front section of the boat is receiving particular attention.
 This has a vee-shaped keel which incorporates a full-width “step” to assist the boat’s transition onto its planing surfaces at the start of each run.
-The rear hull section (stern module), which is an aluminium monocoque, will be added later.
-Both sponsons will also be added, during final preparations for the first trials on water.
-In this initial waterborne form the craft will be known as Quicksilver Dash 1 and speeds will be limited to 200 mph.
+The rear hull section (stern module), an aluminium monocoque, will be added at a later stage.
+Both sponsons (stabilising floats) must be added during final preparations for the first trials on water.
+In its initial waterborne form the craft will be known as Quicksilver Dash 1 and speeds will be limited to 200 mph.

 The craft will then be upgraded to its definitive Dash 2 standard and further development in this form during trials will facilitate ever-higher speeds, culminating in the record bid.